Cyaim/WebSocketServer/Cyaim.WebSocketServer/docs/README.md

 2. Refer to [API Reference](./en/API_REFERENCE.md) for detailed parameters
 3. Check configuration files in sample projects

+### I need to use the client SDK

+1. Read [Clients](./en/CLIENTS.md) to understand available client SDKs
+2. Choose your preferred language (C#, TypeScript, Rust, Java, Dart, Python)
+3. Follow the quick start guide for your language

 ## 📦 Project Structure

 ```